Isle of Wight Guru

 4. Ryde cinema and bingo hall

 Cinemas nowadays are either vast multiplexes with huge screens and £6 popcorn or they are somewhat outdated buildings which rely on charm over comfort.
-Ryde's small cinema definitely has charm, plus it is generally cheap (£4 last time I checked, 2020).
-The smaller screen may only be slightly bigger than your neighbours new 4k mega TV, but it is a nice place to hide on a cold or wet day.
+Ryde's small cinema definitely has charm, plus it is generally cheap (£4 last time I checked, 2024).
+The smaller screen may only be slightly bigger than your neighbours new 4k OLED TV, but it is a nice place to hide on a cold or wet day.

 Ryde Cinema and Bingo hall